Benkovac: Geography

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 41.0 C, on 5 August 2017.
+The coldest temperature was -9.5 C, on 27 February 2018.

 Demography

-According to the 2011 census, the municipality had 11,026 inhabitants of which 13.8% were from a Serbian descent and 84.9% were Croatian.
-Before the Croatian War of Independence, Serbs made up about 57%, and Croats about 41%, however Croats only held 18% of the jobs in the local government, which led to high tensions in the 1990s.
+According to the 2021 census, the municipality had 9,728 inhabitants of which 84.45% were ethnically Croatian and 13.8% were ethnically Serbian with 0.54% declaring as other ethnicities.
+Before the Croatian War of Independence, Serbs made up about 57%, and Croats about 41%, however Croats only held 18% of the jobs in the local government, which led to high tensions.
+In 1991, Croats were forced to leave their homes (either as refugees or displaced persons) due to intimidation and physical threats from Serbian paramilitary units, both domestic and from Serbia and Bosnia and Herzegovina.
 During Operation Storm (Oluja), almost all of the Serbs fled or were forced from the town, and after the war they were replaced by Bosnian Croat settlers.

 According to the Austrian Census in 1900, the town of Benkovac consisted of 356 Catholics and 156 Orthodox, with area surrounding Benkovac it included 8,119 Catholics and 5,981 Orthodox.
 The 1910 census recorded a total of 810 residents, 388 of which were Catholic and 422 Orthodox.
 Both censuses were conducted according to religion and language (Serbo-Croatian).
 The population of Benkovac itself is 2,622 (census 2001), the rest is distributed in 38 villages surrounding it.

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 15 members minority councils of the Town of Benkovac.

 History

 The first traces of human life in the Benkovac area were found around the village of Smilčić that belonged to the Danilo culture.
 Before Roman conquest the area was inhabited by the Illyrian tribe of Liburnians.
 During the Roman Civil war the Liburnians sided with Caesar.
-The Romans mention the following Liburnian settlements: "Nedinum (Nadin), Carinium (Karin), Varvaria (Bribir) and Asseria (Podgrađe).
-In 7th century the area was settled by Croats.
+The Romans mention the following Liburnian settlements: Nedinum (Nadin), Carinium (Karin), Varvaria (Bribir) and Asseria (Podgrađe).
+In the 7th century the area was settled by Croats.
 The area of Benkovac was at the crossroads of four Croatian župas - Novljanska, Sidraška, Bribirska and Karinska.
 Near the village of Šopot, an inscription from the 9th century was found that mentions Branimir as a Croatian Duke.